-Blue Shield claims to be guided by its roots as a nonprofit organization, advertising itself as “For care, not profit."
+Chartered as a nonprofit, Blue Shield of California has a legal duty to serve the public interest.
+“For care, not profit" is how it advertises itself.
 Yet Blue Shield acts nothing like a nonprofit.
 It has amassed a surplus of over $4 billion, pays multi-million dollar executive salaries, and charges among the highest rates in California.
-In 2014, the state revoked Blue Shield's tax exemption after finding that it was not serving the public good.
+In 2014, state auditors blasted Blue Shield for stockpiling “extraordinarily high surpluses” and “not operating exclusively for the promotion of civic betterment or social welfare.”

 Even worse, Blue Shield’s corporate leaders have been quietly scheming for years to steer billions of dollars in public, nonprofit assets into private hands--and they are on the brink of getting away with it.
 That's $10 billion that won't be available to meet public healthcare needs if Blue Shield is not stopped.